cfarkas/SARS-CoV-2_illumina_analysis/README.md

 ```
 ./SARS-CoV-2_get_ngs.sh -h
 ```
+(Control file SRR10971381 must be in this directory as well).

 To test, we provided a file in this repository called SARS-CoV-2_curated_list_22_04_2020.tabular with updated SARS-CoV-2 next generation sequencing datasets up to April 22, 2020.

 Contact: cfarkas@udec.cl, carlosfarkas@gmail.com